-A student who registers for classes on the main campus is assessed the following per term—tuition, enrollment fee, sustainability fee and a student assessment fee.
-New degree seeking students will be charged a records initiation fee the first semester.
-Students may be charged a laboratory or other supplemental fee per class.
+A student who registers for classes on the main campus is assessed the following fees per term—tuition, enrollment fee, sustainability fee and a student assessment fee.
+New degree-seeking students will be charged a records initiation fee the first semester, and students may be charged a laboratory or other supplemental fees per class.

 |Fee||3 credit hours or less||4 credit hours or more|

 The enrollment fee is a single per capita assessment which covers the following: